Navezjt/comfyui-reactor-node/README.md

 You can specify the gender to detect in images.<br>
 ReActor will swap a face only if it meets the given condition.

+### Face Models

+Since version 0.4.0 you can save face models as "safetensors" files (stored in `ComfyUI\models\reactor\faces`) and load them into ReActor implementing different scenarios and keeping super lightweight face models of the faces you use.

+To make new models appear in the list of the "Load Face Model" Node - just refresh the page of your ComfyUI web application.<br>
+(I recommend you to use ComfyUI Manager - otherwise you workflow can be lost after you refresh the page if you didn't save it before that).

 ## Troubleshooting

 <a name="insightfacebuild">